Cepesp-Fgv/cepesp-python/README.md

 get_coalitions(year=2014, position="President")
 ```

-4. `get_elections` - The most comprehensive function which merges data on election results, candidates and coalitions to enable more complex analysis.
-However, the merges performed here remain imperfect due to errors in the underlying TSE data and so this function should be treated as beta and used with caution.
-Specify the position and year for which you want data, the regional aggregation at which votes should be summed, and the political aggregation at which votes should be disaggregated - by individual candidates, parties, coalitions, or as totals for each electoral unit.
+4. `get_elections` - The most comprehensive function which merges data on election results, candidates and coalitions to enable more sophisticated analysis.
+However, the merges performed here remain imperfect due to errors in the underlying TSE data, and so this function should be treated as beta and used with caution.
+Specify the position and year for which you want data, the regional aggregation at which votes should be summed, and the political aggregation at which votes should be disaggregated - by individual candidates, parties, coalitions, or as total for each electoral unit.
 The parameter only-elected is also available for this function (see #2 get_candidates).

 ``` {.r}
 get_elections(year=2014, position="President", regional_aggregation="Municipality", political_aggregation="Candidate")
 ```

-The structure of the resulting data.frame has one row for each unit of regional aggregation and for each unit of political aggregation (for example, for each candidate in each municipality or each party in each state).

 5. `get_assets` - Returns the details about assets or goods declared by the candidates in each election.
 The only mandatory parameter to specify is `year`.
 Optional parameters are `state` and `columns_list`.
 For example: